I’m Not a Morning Person

 Write Morning Pages

 Writing my Morning Pages every day helps me in multiple ways.
 I have thirty minutes of peace and quiet at the beginning of the day where I can clear my head of any bothersome thoughts or worries.
 I like to pop on some gentle forest sounds or ambient music from Prime Music to help me focus my mind.
-If you haven’t tried ad free listening yet, then you are missing out.
-Try Prime Music 30 days free, or six months free if you are a student, and experience how incredibly soothing it is!
+If you haven’t tried ad-free listening yet, then you are missing out.

 The act of writing my thoughts helps me feel more on top of my day and jump in with a positive attitude.
 If you haven’t been able to stick with a journal writing routine, give this technique a shot and see how it feels!
 I’ve been doing it for more than a year now and I can’t get in a good day of work without my Pages.